zyndagj/repliscan/README.md

 # Logfold Reptiming Pipeline
-Pipeline for calculating reptiming enrichment using logfold and Haar wavelet smoothing.
+Pipeline for calculating reptiming enrichment and classifying the the time replication took place.

 ## Dependencies
 The following binaries need to exist on the user's PATH: